Undergraduate Degree Programs

 - The Economics Department at The University of Texas at Arlington provides free tutoring for all undergraduate students for

-Principles of Macro/Micro & Money and Banking.
+Principles of Macro and Micro.

 - Tutoring hours are as follows:

 - Tutor: Saba Rezaie - Monday through Thursday 12:00pm-03:00pm

 - For Walk-in & Appointments Phone Department of Economics at 817-272-3061 or

 Come by Room 309 to Arrange Appointment.

 - Sessions are held in Room 321 of College of Business

 - There is a One-Hour Limit per day if available.